psmason/set-solver/README.md

 # Debug
 Passing in the "-d" flag will trigger debug mode, where the features of the centermost card will be printed to stdout.

+# Hardware
+Currently testing using the C270 camera: http://a.co/e2CESYL.
+Hopefully I'm not overfitting the problem to this camera.